SSL Encryption

 - A valid SSL Certificate guarantees that your visitors know it's your website they're visiting.
 If a malicious hacker would somehow be able to manipulate network traffic and make your domain load from a different server: the affected visitors will immediately get a warning in their browser.

-These mechanisms are called: encryption and authentication.
+These mechanisms are called: encryption and authentication. - Any caveats?

-Yes, your website or the software running on your website (such as SMF or WordPress) must support SSL; or must be modified to support it; and the best practice is to force-enable such encryption.
+- Yes, your website or the software running on your website (such as SMF or WordPress) must support SSL; or must be modified to support it; and the best practice is to force-enable such encryption.
 Most modern day software has SSL support built-in by default, for ease of use.

 If it does not support SSL (https://), but you do force the use of it: then it may not function properly, may not function at all or everytime the visitor clicks on a link or submits data: the SSL encryption will be deactivated due to the site turning "https://" (secure) in to "http://" (insecure).
 Having an SSL certificate installed on your domain does not mean that you have to use it, unencrypted connections are still possible without a problem; so you may also choose to secure only selected parts of your site.
 (Such as the login feature.)